-Here are some of my favorite sweaters for a capsule collection in 2022:
+Here are some of my favorite sweaters for a capsule wardrobe in 2023:

 A cardigan is a super useful item to have in your collection.
 Choose one in a length and neckline that works for you, and make sure you can layer it over all the tops in your collection.

-Here are some of my favorite sweaters for a capsule collection in 2022:
+Here are some of my favorite sweaters for a capsule wardrobe in 2023:

 a casual jacket